 Friends of Bennerley Viaduct

-One of only two remaining wrought-iron viaducts in England, Bennerley Viaduct is a Grade II* listed structure dating from 1877 and spanning the Erewash Valley for 440 meters (approximately 1/4 mile) between Cotmanhay in Derbyshire and Awsworth in Nottinghamshire.
+One of only two remaining wrought-iron viaducts in England, Bennerley Viaduct is a Grade II* listed structure dating from 1877 and spanning the Erewash Valley for 440 metres (approximately 1/4 mile) between Cotmanhay in Derbyshire and Awsworth in Nottinghamshire.
 The viaduct deck is some 18 metres (60 feet) above the River Erewash.
 The Friends of Bennerley Viaduct are dedicated to restoring, conserving, and celebrating this impressive structure

 Friends of the Cromford Canal